-So you are ready to waterproof your new pond.
-Maybe it is an existing pond with a small leak.
-Either way, in your search for something to seal and waterproof it, you realize that only a few of them are labeled fish safe.
+So you are ready to waterproof your new pond or an already existing pond with a small leak.
+In your search for something to seal and waterproof it, you realize that only a few of them are labeled fish safe.
 What does it mean to call a coating fish safe?

-With all of the waterproofing products on the market today that are pond related, you need to do your homework and make sure that what you use in your pond really is safe.
+With all of the waterproofing products on the market today that are pond related, you need to do your homework and make sure that what you use in your pond really is safe for fish.
 Your fish certainly cannot tell you that they feel ill and by the time you realize that something is wrong, it may very well be too late.

 I had heard a horror story and was unable to verify the truth in it, but I will pass it along as a hypothetical example.
 I had heard that there was once a manufacturer of a preformed plastic pond liner.
 This manufacturer had made the mistake of using the wrong type of plastic for their product.

 It is better to be safe than sorry right?
-A fish safe epoxy or any other coating should be a coating that is tested to ensure that it is fish safe.
-Pond Armor, for instance, tests Pond Shield products for this purpose.
-It is done so that when you purchase product, you know it will not harm your fish or plans for that matter.
+A fish safe epoxy or any fish safe pond paint should be a coating that is tested to ensure that it is fish safe.
+Pond Armor, for instance, tests Pond Shield products to ensure it is safe for fish.
+It is done so that when you purchase our product, you know it will not harm your fish or plans for that matter.

 That is not to say you could drink a gallon of the epoxy or any other coating.
 That would be foolish.
 But by having it tested and proven, what it does say is that in conjunction with the way the product is applied and used, that by following the instructions you can be assured that your aquatic life will not be harmed.